Admission procedure

 2) Prepare and submit your admission file

 NOTE: There are specific documents required depending on the type of candidate (Non-UE, Romania or European citizen).
-The admissions file will be submitted online and brought to our office (including the original documents for the conformity process) before the admissions colloquium, otherwise you will be disqualified.
+The admissions file will be submitted online.

 3) Participate and pass the Admission Colloquium